 The inside of the restaurant is indeed like a small village, with stone huts and hanging moss, waterfalls and five small ponds.
-If you throw any change into the waterfall, it will be donated to the Hiseda Shrine and should bring you good luck.
+If you throw any change into the waterfall, it will be donated to Hiseda Shrine and should bring you good luck.
 For customers who spend over a certain amount, a magic performance is included.

 8-bit Cafe, Shinjuku

-If you like things retro, then step inside this game lover’s paradise for an afternoon of drinks, Tetris, Mario and more.
-The cafe/bar is small and tucked away beneath a sex shop, but at least the sign makes for a good conversation starter.
-Inside you’ll find all the consoles you remember from childhood and plenty you don’t—and best of all they will be in perfect working order.
+If you like things retro, then step inside this game lover’s paradise for an afternoon of drinks, Tetris, Mario, and more.
+The café/bar is small and tucked away beneath a sex shop, but at least the sign makes for a good conversation starter.
+Inside you’ll find all the consoles you remember from childhood and plenty you don’t.
+And best of all they will be in perfect working order.

 Take a seat on the gaming thrones, have a go on a Game Boy Color while you wait for your drinks and admire the incredible collection of relics and models from times gone by.
 There are two-player games and all the favorites like Mario Kart, so it’s great for a date or friends, especially if you have a competitive relationship.
 It’s not a cave if that’s what you’re imagining, it’s actually a bright and colorful room with enough space to relax.

-The cafe hosts are super friendly and they have delicious homemade lemonade.
+The café hosts are super friendly and they have delicious homemade lemonade.
 The food and drinks are not themed, but the room will be plenty enough to keep you happy.

 Little TGV, Akihabara

-Located in Ryogoku, the heart of sumo in Tokyo, this restaurant seats you alongside a sumo ring and serves up the protein-heavy dishes traditionally served to wrestlers.
+Located in Ryōgoku, the heart of sumo in Tokyo, this restaurant seats you alongside a sumo ring and serves up the protein-heavy dishes traditionally served to wrestlers.
 The dohyo is perfect for performances of traditional sumo songs, drummers, a sumo stand-up and, of course, the occasional sumo match.